 Summit Artspace is dedicated to providing a nurturing environment for artists at all levels of their creative journey, encouraging participation in the arts through education and outreach, and serving as a vital creative resource for the community.

 Since its founding in 1991, the Akron Area Arts Alliance (AAAA) has been aware of the need for a community arts center.
 The dream among the arts community has been to develop a center that would offer affordable studio, workshop, classroom and rehearsal space for artists; economical office space and shared facilities for arts organizations; and a public gallery devoted to local art.
 Due to the generosity of many in the community the dream is becoming a reality.
 The center also serves as an incubator to nurture/mentor local talents, as a headquarters for collaborative art projects throughout Summit County and as an exciting and welcoming gathering place for artists and the public.
 Similar facilities established in communities across the country have proven to be valuable economic development tool in helping to revitalize downtown areas, initiate development in marginal neighborhoods, create jobs and attract tourism.

 The Summit Artspace Board of Directors approved this 3-year strategic plan in February 2016.

-In 2010, with support from the Northern Ohio Golf Charities Foundation, affordable artists’ studios on the building’s third floor were completed and are now open for the public to come and see.
-“The Penthouse”, as the third-floor artists call themselves, hold workshops and classes as well as participate in monthly ArtWalks.
+In 2010, with support from the Northern Ohio Golf Charities Foundation, affordable artists’ studios on the building’s third floor were completed and are now open for the public to visit during open hours.
+Resident artists and art organizations hold workshops and classes as well as participate in monthly Akron Artwalks.

 SUMMIT ARTSPACE IS SUPPORTED BY: